rehierl/node-tree-outliner/1-2-node-trees/0-1-algorithms.md

 comment

 * presumably uses only the edges in the given graph
-* i.e. does not add new ones
+* i.e. does not add new ones, which would make no sense anyways

 <!-- ======================================================================= -->
 ## Prüfer sequence (tree)

-* iteratively remove vertices from a tree until two remain
+* iteratively remove vertices from a tree until two vertices remain
 * set i: remove the leaf with the smallest label and add i to the sequence
-* the sequence has length (n-2) and is unique to the tree
+* the resulting sequence has length (n-2) and is unique to the tree
 * i.e. prüfer-sequence <-> tree

 comment

 * x is "unique to a tree"
 * i.e. tree -> x -> same tree
+* the prüfer sequence of a tree can be used to re-create that tree

 <!-- ======================================================================= -->
 ## Graph rewriting